TimotheeMickus/mf-correl/README.md

 ## Installing

 An installation script is available to help you set up all external dependencies as required by the code: [`install.sh`](install.sh)
-The process assumes a UNIX environment and access to python 3.7 and python 2.
+The process assumes a UNIX environment and access to functional installs of python 3.7 and python 2 as well as the `virtualenv` tool.

 ## Structure